-After an orientation in Atlanta, where a speech by Bayard Rustin instantly converted me to pacifism, I spent seven weeks in Williamston, North Carolina (Martin County) doing voter registration work with Sara Small and others.
+After the big SCOPE orientation in Atlanta, where a speech by Bayard Rustin instantly converted me to pacifism, I spent seven weeks in Williamston, North Carolina (Martin County) doing voter registration work with Sara Small and others.

 I definitely think we did some good things.
 But at a certain point, one member of our group unwittingly responded to questions from a plantation ownerby showing him our list of people in his fields who had expressed interest in registering to vote.
 A day later, we learned that all them had lost their jobs.
 At that point, I realized that as well meaning as our actions were, we had the potential to do more harm than good.

 I was a white person who had the choice to avoid the draft by returning to Amherst College on full scholarship, while the people I was trying to help were, at least in short haul, stuck with the consequences of our actions.
 Thus, I decided it best to leave the work to people who were more integrated into the community I was trying to serve, and better understood how to proceed.

 I left North Carolina a week before the SCOPE summer project ended, and not long before Stokely Carmichael began speaking about Black Power and the need for Black people to take control of the civil rights struggle.